stablemarkets/StableMarkets/README.md

 Assistant professor of biostatistics at Brown University.
-My research is focused on developing nonparametric Bayesian methods with an emphasis on causal inference problems.
-I am also on the Stan Project's Governing Body for the 2021 term.
+My research is focused on developing nonparametric Bayesian methods for causal inference.
+See resarch site for details www.stablemarkets.netlify.app

 Here you will find repos containing software supporting published/working papers, R packages, and tutorials.
-See my web site for more info on current research.

 <!--
 **stablemarkets/stablemarkets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.